 A psychiatrist completes 4 years of training in general medical practice, and a further 4 years of specific training in psychiatry.
 As a psychiatrist, I am well-trained in the use of medication and psychotherapy to manage and alleviate depression.
 Unlike non-medically trained clinicians such as psychologists, counselors, or social workers, a psychiatrist is a medical doctor, and well-trained to identify causes of depression that have a basis in physical problems or their treatments.
 Some medications used to treat physical ailments can have psychiatric side-effects, and many physical conditions have psychiatric manifestations.

 If you or a loved one is suffering from depression, help is available.
 Reach out to me by clicking the link below, or call (619) 900-9750.
-I respond to all messages within 24 hours, and I have immediate availability for an online appointment and consultation.
+I respond to all messages within 24 hours.